Is your RV 12-volt electrical system not working correctly?

 The best RV converters have a three-stage or four-stage charging system and have a convenient disconnect switch to turn off power to the battery while your camper is in storage.

-These newer RV converters are also known as a smart charger.
+These newer RV converters are also known as smart chargers.

-Some converters issue an audible beeping when it senses faults, which is another level of safety, especially when you’re sleeping.
+Some converters issue an audible beeping when they sense faults, which is another level of safety, especially when you’re sleeping.

 Where to Locate the RV Converter